Complex eigenvalues and eigenvectors

 The order of the eigenvalues and corresponding eigenvectors reading from left to right is as described for ZEigVAL.
 Each eigenpair consists of two columns.
 The first column of each eigenpair contains the real part of the eigenpair and the second column contains the imaginary part.

-If check = TRUE (default), then the output is as described for ZEigVAL; if check = FALSE then the last two rows of the output are not returned for ZEigVECT. iter and prec are as described for ZEigVAL.
+If check = TRUE (default), then the output is as described for ZEigVAL; otherwise, the last two rows of the output are not returned for ZEigVECT. iter and prec are as described for ZEigVAL.

 All the eigenvectors output by ZEigVECT are unit eigenvectors.
 Note that if the eigenvalues are distinct, then the eigenvectors will be mutually independent.
 Repeated eigenvalues may or may not have distinct eigenvectors.
 Repeated eigenvalues whose eigenvectors are not distinct are called defective eigenvalues.
 These will result in columns of entries in the output from ZEigVECT consisting of “.” values.
 See Complex Eigenvalues/vectors Continued for more details.